Danc2050/springer-textbooks/README.md

 3) run `python3 download.py` to begin the download and see the output.

+4) open the `ebooks` folder that is created and your downloads should be present.

 # System Requirements
 One must be running a system that has `wget` installed.